SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper-tuto.md

 we are going to model is from [Taimoor Hassan et al. ](https://dl.acm.org/citation.cfm?id=2977533).
 Once modeled in Sofa the robot can be simulated and controlled.

+This tutorials prequisites:

-This tutorials assumes that you have sucessfully installed ..autolink::Sofa with the ..autolink::STLIB and ..autolink::SoftRobots plugins.
+- that you have sucessfully installed ..autolink::Sofa with the ..autolink::STLIB and ..autolink::SoftRobots plugins

+- have basic knowledge of the ..autolink::General::Python programming language.
+If this is not the case we strongly advise you to first complete a python tutorial.

+- have basic knowledge of making scene with Sofa.
+It may be a good idea to complete the ..autlink::SoftRobots::Tutorials::RealNovice first

 <center><object style="width: 320px; height: 200px;" data="https://www.youtube.com/embed/9JOCe2pf34o?autoplay=0"> </object></center>